 For proposed nonresidential land uses, bicycle parking shall be equivalent to 5 percent of the off-street vehicle parking requirement with a minimum of 2 spaces.
-Each inverted U rack provided will count as two bicycle parking spaces[SK24].[JS25]
+Each inverted U rack provided will count as two bicycle parking spaces.
+Refer to Local Entity requirements for private facilities.
+For private bike parking facilities in Loveland, refer to Loveland Municipal Code.